thebookwright/awakenAI/CONTRIBUTING.md

-# 🤝 Contributing to AdytumAI
+# 🤝 Contributing to AwakenAI

-Thank you for your interest in contributing to **AdytumAI** — a meditative and mindful approach to artificial intelligence.
+Thank you for your interest in contributing to **AwakenAI** — a meditative and mindful approach to artificial intelligence.

 This is not an ordinary repository.
 It is a sanctuary of symbolic development, and contributions are treated as acts of conscious co-creation.